nystudio107/craft-vite/docs/docs/index.md

 Subresource Integrity (SRI) is a security feature that enables browsers to verify that resources they fetch are delivered without unexpected manipulation.
 It works by allowing you to provide a cryptographic hash that a fetched resource must match.

+**n.b.:** If you use a service such as [CloudFlare](https://www.cloudflare.com/) with **Auto Minify** enabled, this alters the payload that is being delivery dynamically, which will cause the SRI check to fail, and your content will not load.

+The same is true for any modifications to the built JavaScript.
+External changes to the built files is exactly what SRI is designed to thwart.
+So you will need to either disable any options that dynamically alter your built files, or don't use SRI.

 ##### Script `onload` events